612 march: Related events

 Finnish Hammerskins have headquarters called "Hammer House" in Uusimaa that hosts participants of the 612 march.

 Sarastus has also organized bussing from the cemetery to neo-Nazi music gigs organized in concert with the event.

+The far-right Suomi Herää -march, held annually by the Blue-and-Black movement formed as even more explicitly fascist march once 612 disallowed organizational symbols.
+However, the Nordic Resistance Movement took part wearing Nazi symbols the following years.

+Police reported around 350 having attended the Suomi Herää march preceding 612.